The Rise of the Modern International Order

 - Knowledge of the key themes and problems involved in the study of international history.

-- Familiarity with key events in the rise of a worldwide international order during the long nineteenth century.
+- Familiarity with key events in the rise of a worldwide international order from the late fifteenth century onwards

 - Awareness of the central controversies which historians have had over how to interpret these events.